Which lenses are best for which types of photography?

-Lenses – All SLR users, film or digital, will usually fall into one of two camps when deciding which glass to buy for our cameras;
+Lenses - All SLR/DSLR users, film or digital, will usually fall into one of two camps when deciding which glass to buy for our cameras;

-Whatever budget you have, think about what you want to achieve both now and in the future, and get the best lens that you can afford long before looking at any other accessories like tripods, fancy filters or second cameras.
+Whatever budget you have, think about what you want to achieve both now and in the future.
+Get the best lens that you can afford long before looking at any other accessories like tripods, fancy filters or second cameras.

 See your camera as a current working tool and the lens/s as an investment.
 A decent, quality lens will last a lifetime if looked after.
-You will upgrade your camera many times over before needing to update your lens collection, assuming that you stay with the same brand of camera.
+You will upgrade your camera many times over before needing to update your lens collection.
+That is assuming that you stay with the same brand of camera.

-On the other hand, give me a Canon EOS 1Ds MKIII and a cheap, poor quality lens and I may as well use a disposable camera.
+Alternatively, give me a Canon EOS 5Ds and a cheap, poor quality lens and I may as well use a disposable camera.

 My point is that it is the lens that all your images pass through, the camera simply records that image.
 If the images get battered and distorted on their journey through the lens due to poor quality, you are fighting a losing battle from the minute you press the shutter.

 If you haven't done so already, when buying a digital SLR, don't necessarily buy it with the kit lens.
 They can sometimes be sub-standard quality, even from my beloved Canon Corporation.
 Use the money to put towards a better lens; you will thank me for it one day!

 Anyone interested in SLR photography has to start somewhere.
 Buying your first camera kit can be both exciting and overwhelming, where do you start?
 What manufacturer do you go with?

 Read the photography forums, buy a few magazines.
 You will see that the industry leaders such as Canon, Nikon, Olympus, Sony, Panasonic, Leica etc have always maintained stability.
 They've kept up to date with technology all the while.
 It is my reckoning that they will be around for a long time.